From Isolation to Entanglement: When Do Interpretability Methods Identify and Disentangle Known Concepts?: Experimental Setup

 \section{Experimental Setup}

 \paragraph{Data.} Our goal is to stress-test featurization methods by creating a dataset labeled with known concepts, but where concepts can be correlated to varying degrees.
-Figure~\ref{fig:setup} depicts the causal model for our experiments.
-We vary the correlations between concept-value pairs in the training dataset $\mathcal{D}$ used to train a featurizer $\mathcal{F}$ while holding the language model $\mathcal{M}$ fixed. $\mathcal{F}$ is trained to generate a vector $\mathbf{f}$ of features given activations $\mathbf{h}^\ell$ from layer $\ell$ of language model $\mathcal{M}$.
-The feature vector $\mathbf{f}$ should ideally encode one concept per dimension.

-Using a probabilistic context-free grammar (PCFG), we generate a training dataset $\mathcal{D}$ containing 382,884 sentences and test dataset $\mathcal{T}$ consisting of 1,007 sentences, where each sentence is labeled for 4 concepts $z_i \in \mathcal{Z}$: voice, tense, sentiment, and domain.
+Using a probabilistic context-free grammar (PCFG), we generate a training dataset $\mathcal{D}$ containing 382,459 sentences and test dataset $\mathcal{T}$ consisting of 1,007 sentences, where each sentence is labeled for 4 concepts $z_i \in Z$: voice, tense, sentiment, and domain.
 In our datasets, voice (active, passive) and tense (present, past) are binary.
 Sentiment (positive, neutral, negative) is multinomial and ordinal, while domain (news, science, fantasy, other) is multinomial with no inherent ordering.
-Categorical variables will be treated as one-hot vectors of binary values---e.g., $z_i = [v_{i,0}, v_{i,1}, v_{i,2}]$ for sentiment, where $v_{i,0}=1$ when sentiment is negative and $v_{i,0}=0$ otherwise.

-We fix a target correlation between two concept values---for example, positive sentiment and the science domain---and introduce an unobserved common cause (the blue node in Figure~\ref{fig:setup}) to create the desired correlation.
-This creates a confounding variable that acts as the parent of both correlated concepts in the data generating process (DGP).
-Under varying correlational conditions, we observe to what extent $\mathcal{F}$ can identify the true concepts $\mathcal{Z}$.
+To create a less idealized setting, we fix correlations between two concept values---for example, positive sentiment and the science domain.
+We control correlations by upsampling examples where the concept values co-occur in $\mathcal{D}$ while training featurizer $\mathcal{F}$.
+Under varying correlational conditions, we observe to what extent the featurizer identifies the latent ground-truth concepts.
 See App.~\ref{app:data} for further details on data generation and example sentences.